top of page

 Philip Giannecchini

-Chief Financial Officer at Hawk Rock Foundation, supporting over 30 organizations globally.
-More than ten years of experience in asset management and wealth management.
+Philip is the Chief Financial Officer at Hawk Rock Foundation, supporting over 30 organizations globally.
+He has more than ten years of experience in asset management and wealth management.

 Lisa Gomer.jpg